bastrich/ga-walking/README.md

+# Genetic algorithm to train a biomechanical model of a human to walk

 Details about setting up a project with OpenSim environment are available here: https://opensimconfluence.atlassian.net/wiki/spaces/OpenSim/pages/53085346/Scripting+in+Python

 ### Short instructions for this specific project (Windows 10):